anchore/scan-action/README.md

-# Github Action for Anchore Scan
+# GitHub Action for Anchore Scan

 **WORK IN PROGRESS**

-This is a github action for invoking the Anchore Engine scanner on a docker image and returning some artifacts.
+This is a GitHub Action for invoking the Anchore Engine scanner on a docker image and returning some artifacts.

 ## Action parameters